Skip to main content

 Anti-Inflammatory Effects

-Cold exposure may reduce inflammation, which is a common factor in many chronic diseases and the aging process.
+Cold exposure may reduce inflammation, a common factor in many chronic diseases and the aging process.
 Some anti-aging experts believe that lowering chronic inflammation can contribute to a longer and healthier life.
-We do know cancer is associated with inflammation.
+We do know that cancer is associated with inflammation.

 Increased Brown Fat Activity